DocuWare/Intellix/doc/installation_en.md

 - SQL Server authentication must be enabled.
   The containers do not support integrated authentication.
 - A SQL Server account should be available for the setup script.
-  This account must have the permission to create a new database and to create database object inside the new database.
+  This account must have the permission to create a new database.
 - The firewall must have the ports configured so that the Docker containers can connect to the database.